Exawind/exawind-builder/doc/source/installation.rst

 verify the default values provided in :file:`exawind-config.sh` and adjust them if necessary.
 By default, the *bootstrap* script will not install Trilinos or Nalu-Wind, these need to be manually installed by the user.
-Please proceed to :ref:`compiling-software` for instructions on how to compile Trilinos and Nalu-Wind.
+Please proceed to :ref:`tut-basic-compilation` for instructions on how to compile Trilinos and Nalu-Wind.

 .. note::